Dennisvanwaas85/runelit/README.md

 RuneLit is a fork of [RuneLite](https://github.com/runelite/runelite) that includes additional plugins

 # Notable Features:

+### Bytecode Modified Injected Client
+Caches the injected client at runtime, and attempts to load a modified copy if it exists.
+This allows you to undo a lot of the restrictions the RL team have imposed.
+Currently included bytecode patches are:
+RSActor.animationChanged is no longer filtered.
+ProjectileMoved is no longer filtered.
+Player.getSkullIcon is no longer restricted to localPlayer.
+Client.getCollisionMaps is no longer filtered.
+RSActor.getAnimation is no longer filtered.

 ### Flexo, the Robot
 A very flexible mouse input assistant.
 Includes a plugin for on the fly configuration.